-- 1. Open the Speech Recognition ribbon and click Manage Advice Filters. - In the left panel (tree view) expand your organization and site and select a group.
-In the right panel, open the Specificity tab.
+- 1. Open the Speech Recognition ribbon and click Manage Advice Filters. - 2.
+In the left panel (tree view) expand your organization and site and select a group.
 The right panel lists all diagnoses and specifiers included in the content pack licenses assigned to any users in that group. - 3.
 Scroll down to Asthma in the Advice column.
 Because asthma advice was enabled at the organization level for example 1, the Display check box is also activated for Severity and Smoking status at the group level. - 4.
 Clear the Display check box for both specifiers. - 5.
 Click Save.

-Specificity advice is now disabled for asthma (severity) and asthma (smoking status) for this group and for all users in this group.
+Advice is now disabled for asthma (severity) and asthma (smoking status) for this group and for all users in this group.
 At the user level, the cleared state of the Display check box for the two asthma specifiers is now inherited from this group and not from the organization level.
 The asthma advice is still enabled for users that are not assigned to this group.